proto-aiken-13/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person.
-2. User provides the required person details.
+2. User provides the name and optional details.
-3. AddressBook creates a new person entry with the provided details.
+3. AddressBook creates a new person entry with the provided optional details.

     Use case ends.

 **Extensions**

 * 3a.
-User does not provide all required details.
+User does not provide the name.

     * 3a1.
 AddressBook displays an error message and prompts the user to provide missing details.